-Virginia Beach, Va., officials identified 40-year-old DeWayne Craddock as the lone gunman who opened fire on a municipal complex Friday afternoon, killing at least 12 and injuring many others.
-The Wall Street Journal reports the shooting was retaliation for being terminated from his longtime job as a city worker.
+Virginia Beach, Va., officials identified 40-year-old DeWayne Craddock as the lone gunman who opened fire on a municipal complex Friday afternoon, killing at least 12 people and injuring several others.
+The Wall Street Journal reports the shooting was in retaliation for being fired from his job with the city.

-According to the New York Times, public records show Craddock worked as an engineer in the Department of Public Utilities, the city’s water and sanitary sewer services branch, for about 15 years.
-He previously worked for private firms as an engineer.
-He’s said to have “no obvious criminal history” other than traffic violations.
-CNN reports that a 1996 news story shows he served in the Army National Guard as a private.
+According to the New York Times, public records show Craddock had been an engineer in the Department of Public Utilities, the city’s water and sanitary sewer services branch, for about 15 years.
+He previously worked for private companies.
+He’s said to have “no obvious criminal history,” the Times reports, other than traffic violations.
+CNN reports that he enlisted in the Army National Guard in 1996 as a cannon crew member.

-The suspect died during a shootout with police.
+Craddock died during a gun battle with police.

-At a Saturday morning news conference Virginia Beach Police Chief James Cervera said he does not intend to say the name of the suspect again in public.
-The effort appears to be part of a larger push to withhold any resemblance of fame or public recognition to those who carry out such disgusting acts of terror.
+At a Saturday morning news conference, Virginia Beach Police Chief James Cervera said he would say the suspect’s name only once in public.
+The effort appears to be part of a larger push to withhold any semblance of fame or public recognition from those who carry out such disgusting acts of terror.

 The suspect’s neighbors have been shocked and terrified to hear the news.
-Cassetty Howerin, 23, lived below Craddock in their apartment and said he was often awake during the midnight and early morning hours.
+Cassetty Howerin, 23, said that Craddock was often awake during the midnight and early morning hours.

 All but one of the 12 victims were city employees.
 The authorities identified them as Laquita C. Brown, Tara Welch Gallagher, Mary Louise Gayle, Alexander Mikhail Gusev, Katherine A. Nixon, Richard H. Nettleton, Christopher Kelly Rapp, Ryan Keith Cox, Joshua A. Hardy, Michelle “Missy” Langer and Robert Williams.

-The other victim, Herbert Snelling, was a contractor visiting the office buildings to file a permit.
+The other victim, Herbert Snelling, was a contractor visiting the office to file a permit.